 In addition to the general duty law, employers must develop and adopt an emergency action plan for all employees.
 The plan should include procedures for reporting emergencies, an outlined evacuation route, a process for employees post-evacuation, and medical and rescue duties.

 Employers who fail to meet safety standards are knowingly putting their workers in danger and should be held liable for the harm caused by their negligence.
 When workplace injuries happen, it is common for employers to deny culpability, offer a low settlement, or refuse to offer any compensation at all.
 Texas workers and their loved ones deserve an attorney who will right for their rights and for full compensation for their injuries, lost wages, and other damages.
-Contact us today for your free consultation.
+Contact our experienced refinery injury attorneys today for your free consultation.